Adding to this, a note about lightbulbs and doorlocks…

 Some Z wave classic devices may need to be moved close to the hub to pair, and then moved to their desired location (or you can move the hub close to the device, or you can use a minimote to do the inclusion).
 Z wave locks will need to be paired very close to the hub so that they can exchange an encryption key.

-.4) battery powered devices do not repeat, but most mains-powered devices do including plug-in modules, light switches, in wall relays, and plug in sensors
+.4) battery powered devices do not usually repeat, but most mains-powered devices do including plug-in modules, light switches, in wall relays, and plug in sensors

 .5) Z wave plus has the longest range per device of the Z wave/Zigbee options